LBNL-UCB-STI/beam/docs/users.rst

 **Running BEAM from IDE**

-BEAM requires some arguments to be specified during run-time like the scenario configuration.
+BEAM requires some arguments to be specified during run-queueStartTime like the scenario configuration.
 These configuration settings can be added as a run configuration inside the IDE.

 Steps to add a new configuration :